tlswg/tls13-spec/draft-ietf-tls-tls13.md

-The 0-RTT mode of operation generally provides the same security properties as 1-RTT data, with the two exceptions that the 0-RTT encryption keys do not provide full forward secrecy and that the the server is not able to guarantee full uniqueness of the handshake (non-replayability) without keeping potentially undue amounts of state.
+The 0-RTT mode of operation generally provides the same security properties as 1-RTT data, with the two exceptions that the 0-RTT encryption keys do not provide full forward secrecy and that the server is not able to guarantee full uniqueness of the handshake (non-replayability) without keeping potentially undue amounts of state.
 See {{early-data-indication}} for one mechanism to limit the exposure to replay.